-Council has 47 categories of rateable land for 2023-24 as stated and described below.
-Pursuant to section 80 of the Regulation, the following Differential Rating Categories have been determined having regard to a number of factors, including:
+Council has 47 categories of rateable land in the financial year 2025-26 as stated and described below.
+Pursuant to Section 80 of the Regulation, the following Differential Rating Categories have been determined having regard to a number of factors, including:

-- · Land use as determined by Council and the Department. - Parcels similarly valued which are used for the same or similar purpose and receive similar services. - Location. - Valuation.
+- Land use as determined by Council and the Department. - Parcels similarly valued which are used for the same or similar purpose and receive similar services. - Location. - Valuation.